SURGroup/UQpy/docs/source/scientific_machine_learning/index.rst

 ===========================

 This module contains functionality for Scientific Machine Learning methods supported in :py:mod:`UQpy`.
-This package focuses on supervised machine learning, specifically on the architecture and training of Neural Networks.
+This package focuses on supervised machine learning, specifically on the architecture and training of neural networks.

 This module is *not* intended as a standalone package for neural networks.
 It is designed as an extension of `PyTorch <https://pytorch.org/>`_ and, as much as practical, we borrow their syntax and notation to implement UQ methods in a compatible way.
-For example, the Bayesian counterpart of torch's ``Linear`` layer is UQpy's ``BayesianLinear``, which uses similar inputs.
+For example, the Bayesian counterpart of torch's :class:`Linear` layer is UQpy's :class:`.BayesianLinear` layer, which uses similar inputs.

 .. figure:: ./figures/uq4ml.png